SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: Preliminary

 \subsection{Target Task}

-As an initial investigation, this study focuses on transferring ground powders from a mortar, which is often used for grinding small quantities of material, into containers for subsequent processes, since existing methods already automate the pre-processing steps of grinding.
+As an initial investigation, this study focuses on transferring ground powders with relatively free-flowing and non-cohesive properties from a mortar, which is often used for grinding small quantities of material, into containers for subsequent processes, since existing methods already automate the pre-processing step of grinding.
 Before grinding, raw materials are dispensed from individually stored precursors, a task that can already be achieved using existing automation products~\cite{christensen2021automation}.
 In addition, dedicated grinding machines are often employed for this step~\cite{rajput2015methods}.

 Compared to dispensing before grinding, transferring ground material is characterized by a broader weighing range and relatively modest precision requirements.
 In the following we define the target weighing range and tolerance for the proposed system by presenting representative tasks, noting that these values depend on the specific method.